Using stories in presentations

 But do stories in presentations always work?
 Watch my take on this question in the video below.

-So remember that using facts by themselves is rarely interesting, insightful or memorable.
+It’s important to remember that using facts by themselves is rarely interesting, insightful or memorable.
 We need context, and a linking narrative to make sense of those facts.
 In business of course, data is crucial: there must be a return on investment from the story.
 And a story may work beautifully – or it may annoy your audience.
-Watch the video to find out more.